 My hot tub doesn't get hot, or not hot enough

-You turned your spa on yesterday, but the water still remains warm, or even cold?
-You might have a heater problem, but other - often more simple - reasons can also be the source of the problem.
+You turned your spa on yesterday, but the water is still only lukewarm, or even cold?
+You might have a heater problem, but other - often simpler - reasons can also be the source of the problem.
 We'll explain, step by step, how to identify the cause of these malfunctions.

 We strongly recommend that you call a qualified electrician or technician to carry out electrical operations.
 If in doubt, contact us.